Cytomegalovirus (Amniotic Fluid)

 or get worse, or if you develop a fever, call your healthcare provider right away.

-Ask your healthcare provider if you should avoid certain activities after the procedure.
+Ask your healthcare provider if there are any activities you should not do after the

 What might affect my test results?

 Taking either antiviral medicines or medicines that suppress your immune system will

 affect your results.
 If you take these medicines, you may not be able to have this